EhabShaaban/devops-waffle/SonarQube+Jenkins+Slack integration.md

 sudo postgresql-setup --initdb
 find / -name pg_hba.conf
-nano pg_hba.conf, and make it like the screenshot, change IPv4 to host where you want to connect find / -name postgresql.conf, and change local address ‘*’ if you want to connect from anywhere ~ service postgresql start
+nano pg_hba.conf, and make it like the screenshot, change IPv4 to host where you want to connect find / -name postgresql.conf, and change listen_addresses to ‘*’ if you want to connect from anywhere ~ service postgresql start
 #sudo systemctl start postgresql
 su - postgres
+#sudo -u postgres psql
+#sudo su - postgres
 \password postgres
 create user SONAR with encrypted password ‘SONAR’;
 create database sonarqubedb;
 grant all privileges on database sonarqubedb to SONAR
 \q